devluxor/sapphire-chess/MAP.md

 At the moment, the game only allows the human player to play with whites, but this will change in the near future, as I'd like to implement a color selection randomization.

-I'd also like to add an AI vs. AI mode, with the human as spectator.

 ## Board functionality:
   - `lib/board_analysis.rb`
   - `lib/board_evaluation.rb`